caplaz/micro-weather-station/WEATHER_DETECTION_ALGORITHM.md

 # Weather Detection Algorithm

-This document explains how the Smart Weather Station determines weather conditions from your real sensor data.
+This document explains how the Micro Weather Station determines weather conditions from your real sensor data.

 ## Your Available Sensors